Aacguard Anti-Cheat

 What exactly do you collect?

-Steam ID, Steam name, scan metadata, the final verdict, and non‑default CS:GO/CS2 configs required to detect cheats.
+Steam ID, Steam name, scan metadata, the final verdict, and non‑default CS:GO / CS2 config data required to detect cheats.
 No unrelated personal files are retained.

 How do I dispute a false positive?

-If you believe you were flagged by mistake, record a video showing what AACGUARD flagged and how you play, then contact us with that proof.
+If you believe you were flagged by mistake, record a video showing what AACGUARD flagged and how you play, then contact us with that proof so we can review the case.

 Do you use kernel‑level drivers?

-Current versions are user‑mode.
-In future versions, kernel data may be copied to our VPS to be analysed and then deleted, designed to avoid triggering VAC on your machine.
+Current versions are user‑mode only.
+In future versions, kernel‑level data may be copied to our VPS for analysis and then deleted, specifically to avoid running invasive kernel‑level drivers on your machine.